Call of Juarez: The Cartel: Plot

 The game begins as the fledgling but powerful Mendoza Cartel bomb the DEA's offices in Los Angeles, killing seven agents.
 In response, Deputy Attorney General Joseph Reynolds orders Assistant Attorney General Shane Dickson to put together an interagency task force.
 She selects LAPD detective Ben McCall, FBI agent Kim Evans, and DEA agent Eddie Guerra.
-She tells the team that FBI agent Patrick Stone, who was killed in the bombing, had been investigating the sale of military-grade weaponry to the cartel, and after the bombing, Stone's daughter Jessica contacted McCall and told him that several days prior, her father was threatened by a man named Antonio Alvarez, who was squadmates with both McCall and Stone in Vietnam.
+She tells the team that FBI agent Patrick Stone, who was killed in the bombing, had been investigating the sale of military-grade weaponry to the cartel.
+After the bombing, Stone's daughter Jessica contacted McCall and told him that several days prior, her father was threatened by a man named Antonio Alvarez, who was squadmates with both McCall and Stone in Vietnam.

 After causing chaos to the cartel's street operations, the team learn that Alvarez is scheduled to take delivery of a sizeable amount of cash.
 En route to the exchange, Guerra's bookie calls and tells him his $70,000 debt has been paid off, much to his confusion.
-After the exchange is made, the team give chase, with Alvarez fleeing on foot, pursued by Evans.
-However, she gets a call from FBI Assistant Director Allen Waters, who tells her that Alvarez is an FBI informant, and is not to be arrested.
+After the exchange is made, the team give chase, with Alvarez fleeing on foot.
+While Evans pursues, she is called by FBI Assistant Director Allen Waters and told that Alvarez is an FBI informant, and is not to be arrested.
 Nevertheless, the team are able to get the money Alvarez was carrying.

 Later, Guerra gets a call from whoever paid off his debt, telling him that they want Jessica moved to a less secure location.

-Guerra reluctantly suggests they move Jessica, and they are attacked en route, although they manage to escape.
+As Guerra reluctantly obliges, they are attacked en route, although they manage to escape.
 Seeing that Jessica has a missed call from Kevin Donleavy, a former FBI agent who worked with her father, the team have her ring him back, whereupon he tells her that her father sent something to him; evidence of a conspiracy that "goes all the way to the top."
 Jessica arranges to meet Donleavy in a rooftop bar.
-Guerra is again contacted by his creditors, and is told they no longer need Jessica, now they just need Donleavey's evidence.
-As Evans takes up a sniper position, Waters calls her and tells her Donleavy is working for the cartel, ordering her to shoot him.
-She does so, prompting Jessica to flee, pursued by Alvarez, who was also in the bar.
+Guerra is again contacted by his creditors and is told they no longer need Jessica, now they just need Donleavey's evidence.
+Evans is informed that Donleavy is working for the cartel, and follows an order to shoot him.
+This prompts Jessica to flee, pursued by Alvarez, who was also in the bar.